A national network of faith-based providers supporting individuals with intellectual and developmental disabilities.

 - Receive helpful resources such as toolkits, factsheets and other materials on national advocacy efforts; and

-- Are invited to take part in events such as self-advocate trainings, Capitol Hill visits, the One God, One Call biennial conference, the LSA-DN Open Forum and more.
+- Are invited to take part in events such as self-advocate trainings, Capitol Hill visits, and more.

 What We Believe